 // R3 = 2

-The first T in the IT block specifies the condition for the first instruction.
+The first T in the IT block specifies the condition for the first instruction no, it’s the ‘NE’.
+You’ll never see an “IE” block.
 Any following T’s or E’s apply specifies the condition for the second, third or fourth instruction in the block.

 The instructions condition must match the IT block condition.
 The If-then block can process from one up to four instructions.
 T(Then) applies if the condition is true.
 E(Else) applies if the condition is false.
 In the ADDSNE instruction, the ‘S’ updates the flags.
+12/15